Chapter 4 BWV 21 Ich hatte viel Bekümmernis in meinem Herzen.

 From bar 37 the 4/4 time signature gives way to 3/8 and a rustic dance ensues, a happy event which seems to evoke characteristics of both the minuet and the gigue----sweeten my heart, vanish sorrow and anguish.
-A short reprise of the first section ends the movement, the continuo having the last word as the principal melody of the movements quietly melts away.
+A short reprise of the first section ends the movement, the continuo having the last word as the principal melody quietly melts away.

 The third chorus simply confirms and ruminates upon what has gone before----be content my soul, for the Lord comforts you.
 This is a long (over 200 bars) and fully developed movement in which the tenor (latterly the soprano) sings a verse of the hymn, enclosed within a tapestry of counterpoint wrought by the other three voices.
 The chorale stanzas make the point that sorrow is meaningless and simply brings more woe upon itself----think not that you are forsaken and that God only favours the fortunate.
 Soprano, bass and alto entwine around each other in carefully balanced falling, then rising, scales.

 The effect is one of measured and committed acceptance, the Soul is convinced and reassured; doubts have been fully dispelled.
 It is a sumptuous and tender setting, giving the congregation an opportunity to reflect upon the main thesis of the work.